jakubvalenta/automatic-diary/README.md

 # Automatic Diary

-*Locating myself in the stream of life*

-Automatic Diary is a program that compiles information about your life from various digital sources into one easy to read stream.
+Automatic Diary is a script that compiles information about your life from various digital sources into one easy to read stream.

 ![Automatic Diary screenshot](./automatic_diary_screenshot.png)